tangmophina/My--first-repo/About-me.md

 This is my first github project.
 I created it to practice creating files, edit files and making commits.
 # My goals
 -Learn programming
-Improve my coding skills
+-Improve my coding skills
-Learn git and github
+-Learn git and github
-Build usefull projects are
+-Build usefull projects are